MicrosoftDocs/Managed-Desktop/managed-desktop/developer/mmd-api-list-users.md

 ### List all users request response

-Here is an example of the JSON response.
+Here's an example of the JSON response.

 > [!NOTE]
 > The response list shown may be truncated for brevity.
 All users will be returned from an actual call.